skippyr/libtmk/README.md

 ## ❡ About

-A simple C/C++ terminal manipulation library for Linux that is capable of handling some terminal properties, styles, effects and trivial key readings with UTF-8 encoding.
+A simple C99 terminal manipulation library for Linux that is capable of handling some terminal properties, styles and key readings with UTF-8 encoding.

-Designed to be an alternative to curses-like libraries, it offers a solid base for creating general purpose terminal based softwares, while leaving room to full-feature libraries to be built upon for more specific use cases.

 ## ❡ Install

-### Dependencies
+### ¦ Dependencies

 The following dependencies are required to install it:

 &emsp;**1.**&ensp;**git**: it will be used to clone this repository.\
 &emsp;**2.**&ensp;**gcc**, **make**: they will be used to compile and install it.

-### Procedures
+### ¦ Procedures

 Using a terminal, follow these steps: